openethereum/parity-ethereum/README.md

 $ git checkout stable
 ```

-### 3.3 Starting Open Ethereum <a id="chapter-0034"></a>
+### 3.3 Starting OpenEthereum <a id="chapter-0034"></a>

 #### Manually

-To start Open Ethereum manually, just run
+To start OpenEthereum manually, just run

 ```bash
 $ ./target/release/parity
 ```

-so Open Ethereum begins syncing the Ethereum blockchain.
+so OpenEthereum begins syncing the Ethereum blockchain.

 #### Using `systemd` service file

-To start Open Ethereum as a regular user using `systemd` init:
+To start OpenEthereum as a regular user using `systemd` init:

 1. Copy `./scripts/parity.service` to your
 `systemd` user directory (usually `~/.config/systemd/user`).
 2. Copy release to bin folder, write `sudo install ./target/release/parity /usr/bin/parity`
-3. To configure Open Ethereum, write a `/etc/parity/config.toml` config file, see [our old wiki](https://paritytech.github.io/wiki/Configuring-Parity) for details.
+3. To configure OpenEthereum, see [our old wiki](https://paritytech.github.io/wiki/Configuring-Parity) for details.

 ## 4. Testing <a id="chapter-004"></a>